2trainzz/CS3600-Post-Award-Grant-Management/README.md

 This app uses React, Vite and Electron for the front end.
 The backend is supported via Express js API.
 It also uses Prisma (an ORM) to contact the database in MySQL.
 Lastly, it utilizes Groq as the LLM and the Groq free API as the API for the LLM.

+We use node.js as the environment.
+To run this project, you must have node.js and npm.
+You also need MySQL (we use it locally), and to generate a Groq API key.
+Create a .env in your root directory with your Groq API key and MySQL information.
+Use npm to install any other dependencies with npm install.

+To setup, update, and seed database: npm run prisma:generate

-to build app: npm run dev
+npm run prisma:migrate

+npx prisma db seed

-to see prisma schema: npm run prisma:studio
+To see prisma schema: npm run prisma:studio

-update db: npx prisma migrate dev
+To build app: npm run dev